How Does Alcohol Affect the Brain?

 Brain Shrinkage From Alcohol

-Shrinkage of the brain is called brain atrophy, and the reason for brain atrophy with alcohol use is not fully understood.
+Shrinkage of the brain is called brain atrophy5, and the reason for brain atrophy with alcohol use is not fully understood.
 Current research suggests that atrophy of the brain occurs due to a combination of chronic dehydration and damage caused to brain cells, but other factors may also be at play.

 Decreased brain size is known to be associated with decreased cognitive ability and other neurological problems.
 This makes sense because the smaller the brain is, the fewer cells and connections between cells it will be able to hold.